Skip to content

 How This Calculator Works

 Add one row for each course.
-Choose grade input mode (percentage or letter), enter your grade, and enter course credits.
-The calculator converts each course to UofT GPA points using the UofT conversion table.
+Choose grade input mode (percentage or letter), enter your grade, choose the course weight, and select whether the row should count toward GPA.
+The calculator converts each graded course to UofT grade points using the official undergraduate transcript scale effective as of September 1998.

 What You Need to Know